Welcome to today's edition of the Rush 24-7 podcast.

 Well, let's see.

-But the fact is what we're talking about is a global transaction, something that we would do in conjunction with other G nations, whether it's G8, G20, whatever the current G number is, and uh uh because it is really a source of revenue that has really minimal impact on the transaction, but a tremendous impact on helping us meet our needs.
+But the fact is, what we're talking about is a global transaction, something that we would do in conjunction with other G nations, whether it's GA, G20, whatever the current G number is.

-And I think uh there would be a market among American people to say that we're all participating in the economic prosperity of our country, and we're all pitching in to continue that prosperity.
+And I think there would be a market among American people to say that we're all participating in the economic prosperity of our country, and we're all pitching in to continue that prosperity.

-This is a 150 billion dollar global tax on every stock transaction.
+And I'll tell you what else, this is a $150 billion global tax on every stock transaction, every one.

-It it's well, every time you every time you raise taxes on an activity, you get less of that activity.
+Well, every time you raise taxes on an activity, you get less of that activity.

-There's there's no there's no question about it.
+There's no question about it.

 This is from the Kansas City SCAR newspaper today.